cal-itp/data-analyses/gtfs_digest/_portfolio_outline.md

+# Readme
+* Decoding all the acronyms, explaining terms, explaining the purpose of this notebook.
 # Section 1: Operator Snapshot
 * Using only data from the most recent month, give viewers a quick snapshot of everything that's happening with this operator.
 * Operator A ran 100 routes.